willymcallister/willymcallister.github.io/index.md

 ## Circuit sandbox

-[![Circuit sandbox screenshot]({{ site.baseurl }}{% link i/42screenshot.png %}){: .centered }{:height="200px"}](https://willymcallister.github.io/Circuit-sandbox/index.html)

 The big new feature here is the CIRCUIT SANDBOX.
-Here's how it works: [Circuit sandbox]({{ site.baseurl }}{% link _articles/circuit-sandbox.md %}).
-This is a simple simulator you can use as a study aid as you progress through the videos and articles, and you can model your own designs as well.
+Here's how it works: [Circuit sandbox]({{ site.baseurl }}{% link _articles/circuit-sandbox.md %}) for simulating circuits.
 Please check out [Circuit sandbox in English](https://willymcallister.github.io/Circuit-sandbox/index.html) or you can try [Circuit sandbox en Español](https://willymcallister.github.io/Circuit-sandbox/index-es.html).

-There is no installation, just click and start drawing a circuit.
-You can save your work and share it with others by sending a url.
+[![Circuit sandbox screenshot]({{ site.baseurl }}{% link i/42screenshot.png %}){: .centered }{:height="200px"}](https://willymcallister.github.io/Circuit-sandbox/index.html)

-## Get started
+## Get started!
-I'm working on providing links to YouTube videos and revised/improved articles.
-For now, here is the introduction to electrical engineering.
+I'm adding links to KA YouTube videos and revised/improved as many articles as I can.
+The introduction to electrical engineering is ready to go.

 ### [Introduction]({{ site.baseurl }}{% link _articles/introduction.md %})
 Become familiar with the most important electrical quantities: charge, current and voltage.
 Get a first look at engineering numbers, units, and notation.
 Read a summary of the math and science preparation that will help you have the best experience studying electrical engineering.